iCharlieAraiza/iCharlieAraiza/README.md

 My name is Carlos and I'm a software developer and electrical engineer.

-Here you will find all kind of projects and stuffs.
+Here you will find all kind of projects and stuff.

 ***